 While animals (chickens, pigs, and cows) as well as animal products (cheese, milk, and eggs) provide a high amounts of protein, plant sources such as legumes, nuts, seeds, and soy also contain protein.

-But things are not as simple as they seem.
 There are some factors regarding both animal and plant proteins that everyone should understand and there’s pros and cons to both, which should be considered.
-Let us demystify everything there is to know about the different protein sources.

 Complete vs. Incomplete Proteins